Q 1. What is Bi-Modal IT?

 Q 9.
 How does Kovair’s platform play a role in concurrent Multi-Modal IT?

-Ans: Kovair’s platform supports all of the above, by having a common platform, for legacy ALM and DevOPs, a common software bus to various 3-party solutions, shared data lake offerings, supporting shared analytics, an API platform supporting REST interfaces along with Connectors to 3rd-party systems as well, leads to more collaboration between legacy ALM development and Agile DevOPs development, enabling this transition.
+, a common software bus to various 3-party solutions, shared data lake offerings, supporting shared analytics, an API platform supporting REST interfaces along with Connectors to 3rd-party systems as well, leads to more collaboration between legacy ALM development and Agile DevOPs development, enabling this transition.

 Q 10.
 Could you help connect the dots between APIs, Data Lakes and Software Busses for our audience?

-Ans: Here, more hybrid, hyper-converged solutions can result whereby legacy ALM developers may integrate with newer cloud-based services, and vice versa.
+Here, more hybrid, hyper-converged solutions can result whereby legacy ALM developers may integrate with newer cloud-based services, and vice versa.
 As enterprises digitally transform their business they likely will have a mixture of legacy services and newer cloud-based offerings, on-prem and hosted, and by leveraging platforms like Kovair, can lead to better sharing of data analytics, better integration to 3rd-party solutions like CRM providers, and in the future potentially to newer AI/ML providers leading more adaptive services…as well newer business models from the Service Oriented Architecture hopefully leading to a value-centered IT department as opposed to being a Cost Center !

 Q 11.
 How would you advise organizations seeking to arrive at a concurrent Multi-Modal mindset?